rickzanussi/cryptobet/security.md

 ## 5) Stucked contract

-A new bet cannot be made until the actula bet is in the state "ended=false".
+A new bet cannot be made until the actual bet is in the state "ended=false".
 But the ended=true (and pause=true) is the first thing executed when a bet is ended.
+So, a new bet of the same family can be launched anyway

 During buyNumber function somebody can stuck the contract make the transfer of the exceeding vlaur of the bet fails.
 This is noticed: further version could not implement this function for security reason.